 This approach benefits marketers with the resources to build, promote, and maintain a site for each target country.
 Sites with a complete variety of services can benefit from ccTLDs as well.
 Think of country code top level domains when your site is headquartered in one country and you want to target other countries at the same time.

 A possible drawback is the significant number of development resources needed to maintain your websites.
 You may also have to develop a unique SEO approach for every website.
-You cannot take advantage of any past acquired link juice.
+You cannot take advantage of any past acquired link authority.
 The same applies for existing domain authority.
 Are you ready to tackle the separate link building strategies, needed keyword research, and unique content strategies?

 Partner with International SEO Pros